sgrieve/GEG6230/week_9/modelbuilder_practical/modelbuilder_practical.md

 The iterator we are going to use here is called `Iterate Feature Classes`, it is found in the insert menu (`Insert > Iterators > Iterate Feature Classes`).
 Double click on this tool to open its settings, and under `Workspace or Feature Dataset` choose the folder that the four `catchment_*.shp` files are in.
 Click OK, and the tool will become coloured in.
 We have created a series of inputs, one for each of our catchment shapefiles, that we can now process automatically.

+In this example, the data folder may have more than just the `catchment_*.shp` files in it.
+To ensure that our iterator only iterates over the catchment files, we can use the `Wildcard` option in the same way we use `glob` in Python, adding in the text: `catchment_*` so that only files that match that pattern are iterated over.

 ### Zonal statistics

 We need to calculate the mean basin slope for each of our catchments, we can do this using the `Zonal Statistics as Table` tool (`ArcToolbox > Spatial Analyst Tools > Zonal > Zonal Statistics as Table`).
 First, add the slope data using the `Add Data` button, then drag and drop the `Zonal Statistics as Table` tool into the ModelBuilder window and connect it to the slope raster, as the `Input Value Raster`.
 Now double click on the `Zonal Statistics as Table` tool and configure the following options: